-MacMurray's program of study leading to a baccalaureate degree in nursing is approved by the Illinois Department of Professional and Financial Regulation and accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle NW, Suite 530, Washington, D.C.
-20036.
+MacMurray's program of study leading to a baccalaureate degree in nursing is accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
 Graduates of the program are prepared to take the national examination for licensure as a registered nurse (NCLEX-RN) and are prepared for ongoing graduate study for advanced nursing roles.

 The MacMurray College Division of Nursing is among the few professional nursing education programs in central Illinois providing baccalaureate nursing education within a liberal arts institution.
 Students enter the program from diverse geographic and social backgrounds, bringing their unique contributions to the study of nursing.

 The MacMurray College Nursing Program prepares graduates for professional nursing practice, graduate education, and ongoing career development within a nursing curriculum which is supported by an integrated liberal arts core.
 This integration promotes sound interpretation of new knowledge, clear articulation of thoughts, interdisciplinary connections, and discrimination in making judgments about factors that influence the human condition.
-Baccalaureate nursing education at MacMurray College prepares students to enter the nursing profession with the knowledge, values, and competencies necessary to provide, design, manage, and coordinate nursing care for diverse groups in a variety of settings.
+Baccalaureate nursing education at MacMurray College prepares students to enter the nursing profession with the knowledge, values, and competencies necessary to provide safe, high quality nursing care for diverse groups in a variety of settings.
 Consistent with the mission and goals of MacMurray College, the Division of Nursing stresses excellence in teaching, service, and scholarship among its faculty.

 Graduates of the MacMurray Nursing Program will be competent professional nurses who are prepared to

-- use clinical reasoning, intellectual curiosity, insight, and creativity in making and evaluating clinical judgments;
+- use clinical reasoning, intellectual curiosity, insight, and creativity in making and evaluating clinical judgments to improve care and quality outcomes and use data to monitor outcomes of care to improve quality;

-- design and manage healthcare in collaboration with other members of the healthcare team;
+- design and manage healthcare in collaboration with patients, families, and other members of the healthcare team;

-- discuss the implications of healthcare policy on issues of access, equity, affordability, and social justice in healthcare delivery;
+- discuss the implications of healthcare policies and systems on safety and quality;

-- integrate concepts from the liberal arts in planning, providing, and evaluating individualized, quality-focused nursing care.
+- apply knowledge from the liberal arts and sciences in planning and delivering nursing care.

 Nursing Admission Process